-In the following sessions, we'll use ER/Studio BA to create a sample business process diagram and conceptual modeling diagram.
-We will also learn how to use reference objects, the grid editor, and the import/export framework.
-We will also create links and usages, create an Impact Analysis Diagram, and view Impact Analysis and Usage (CRUD) reports.
+In the following pages, we'll use ER/Studio BA to create sample business process and conceptual modeling diagrams.
+We will also use reference objects, the grid editor, and the import/export framework, as well as create links and usages, create an Impact Analysis Diagram, and view Impact Analysis and Usage (CRUD) reports.

-Beginning to Model with ER/Studio BA
+Beginning to model with ER/Studio Business Architect

-From the Start > Programs menu, choose Embarcadero ERStudio Business Architect X.X > ERStudio Business Architect and the Welcome dialog opens.
+From the Start > Programs menu, choose IDERA ER/Studio Business Architect X.X > ER/Studio Business Architect and the Welcome dialog opens.
 You can also double-click the ER/Studio Business Architect shortcut that is placed on your desktop at the time of installation.